Recipes so tasty you will want to eat your fill—and so healthy you actually can!

-I decided to make my own nut milk after perusing the nutritional labels on the commercially produced varieties at the grocery store.
+I decided to make my own almond milk after perusing the nutritional labels on the commercially produced varieties at the grocery store.
 I found myself asking, "How does almond milk have just one gram of protein per cup?"
 After some fancy math, I determined that there are only four almonds in one cup of commercial almond milk.
 That meant I would be paying around thirty cents for four almonds, some water, a little thickener, a little emulsifier, and some supplemental vitamins.
 Guessing the thickener and the vitamins compensate for lack of almonds!
-Commercial cashew milk faired just as poorly under scrutiny.

 Initially, I purchased a nut milk bag and used whole almonds.
 If you have tried such nonsense, you know the straining part itself is messy.
 Then, there is the attempt to rinse out and wash the bag, also messy.
 And, what to do with all that leftover almond pulp?
 (I tried making granola with mine.
 Epic fail.)
 So, in an attempt to simplify what was an ordeal for me, I turned to slivered almonds; thinking I could skip straining, as the skins had already been removed during the blanching/slivering process.
 It worked, and I really liked the flavor—crisp and bright and not nearly as bitter as the milk I had made with whole almonds.
 It works well in cooking and baking; also in smoothie and ice cream recipes.
 It contains twelve nuts per cup, triple the amount of protein in the commercial varieties.
 But, best of all, it steams and foams up beautifully for my morning latte!

 - 7 1/2 cups water, separated